camwestwood/xapi/recipes/note/uxapi/note-create-activity-input.md

 ### Format
 String (255)

-## REASON
+## HOMEPAGE
 ### Description

-Tutor's reason for intervention/activity
+URL of the home page of the application

 ### Valid Values

-TBD
+Any

 ### Format
 String (255)

 ## TIMESTAMP
 ### Description

-Timestamp representing time that intervention was created on system
+Timestamp representing time that note was created on system

 ### Valid Values